 For more information

-Peter DeMarzo is the Philip H. Knight Professor and the John G. McDonald Professor of Finance at Stanford GSB and senior fellow at the Stanford Institute for Economic Policy Research.
+Peter DeMarzo is the Philip H. Knight Professor and Dean and the John G. McDonald Professor of Finance at Stanford GSB and senior fellow at the Stanford Institute for Economic Policy Research.
 George Triantis is the Richard E. Lang Professor and the Charles J. Meyers Professor of Law and Business.
 Jennifer Widom is the Fletcher Jones Professor of Computer Science and professor of electrical engineering.